Thou shalt not do that again – if you want to live a long life!

 What you can do: Set up a family charging station in a common room and buy a real alarm clock to wake you up.
 If you need your phone with you at night, put it on sleep mode and turn it facedown while you’re sleeping.

-6. Envy – You crave naps so much that you must have one every day
+6. Envy – You envy nappers so much that you must have one every day

 Naps can be a glorious way to find the energy you need to power through a stressful, busy day.
 But napping too often, late in the day or for too long is the same as putting a curse on your nighttime sleep.